bloxstreet/support/guides/points-guide.md

 * Lying about rank purchases or faking evidence of purchased points will result in a permanent ban.
 * Abusing rank privileges will result in consequences.
 * Claiming a rank through the points system will decrease a player’s chances of future promotions.
 The higher the rank purchased, the lower the chances of a promotion will be.
 SHRs encourage players to work their way up through hard work and dedication instead.
 * Players must abide by all rules and regulations, regardless of whether they purchased a rank or not.
-Those who fail to abide by all guidelines will be subject to the same moderation action as everyone else, including demotions, blacklists, and permanent bans.
+Those who fail to abide by all guidelines will be subject to the same moderation actions as everyone else, including demotions, blacklists, and permanent bans.

 ## Points Clarifications/Regulations
 {: .text-red-300 }